ShoheiOchi/IntelliProfiler/README.md

 ### Contact

-For any questions or issues regarding the code, please contact the corresponding author via email.
+For any questions or issues regarding the code, please contact the corresponding authors via email.

----

-このREADME.mdは、実際のコードを正しく説明し、他の研究者がコードを使いやすいようにするための基本的なガイドラインを提供しています。